Ard2025/licensemanager/README.md

-# licensemanager
+# Licensemanager
 A C# library for interacting with the rest API of https://licensemanager.at/

-## early stages
+## Early stages
-Thos project is in verry early stages.
+This project is in verry early stages.
 Expect breaking changes due to architectural changes.

 ## Implemented features (none yet)